eu-cpsc211/cpsc211/docs/cpp-quickstart/ide-mac-vscode.md

 These instructions demonstrate how to set up and use Visual Studio Code on Mac.
 The Clang compiler is used to compile C++ code.

+**If you are using Windows, these are not the instructions you are looking for.**

 ## Install Clang

 Check if Clang is installed on your Mac.
 To do this, open a terminal window and enter: